jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

          {}
 ```

 This particular snippet is reading the Wasm file from the local path.
-Note that “local” in this case refers to the container the Envoy proxy is running in.
+Note that "local" in this case refers to the container the Envoy proxy is running in.

 One way we could bring the Wasm module to that container is to use a persistent volume, for example.
 We'd then copy the Wasm file to the persistent disk and use the following annotations to mount the volume into the Envoy proxy sidecars: